wondertyrant-creator/Online-Retail-Analysis/INSIGHTS.md

 | Avg units per order | 222 |
 | Avg lines per order | 24.6 |

-**Context:** These figures are significantly higher than typical retail averages.
-This reflects the wholesale nature of the customer base — individual orders frequently involve hundreds or thousands of units.
-This is consistent with the high AOV seen in markets like the Netherlands and Australia.
+**Context:** These metrics are significantly higher than retail norms (typically £30–60 AOV, 2–4 items).
+This reflects wholesale buying behaviour — individual orders regularly involve hundreds or thousands of units.
+These numbers should be interpreted in that context rather than benchmarked against retail industry averages.

-**AOV by month:** Ranged from £411 (April 2011) to £759 (December 2011).
-The December figure is driven by partial-month large orders and should not be treated as a trend.

 **Basket size by country (top 5 by AOV):**